 “Are you?”
 His eyes flicked to my coppery hair where it streamed down my shoulders, shimmering like molten red gold where sunlight hit.

 Left loose today for vanity’s sake because I was prone to flaunting my worthiest attribute, it usually made me feel lofty.
 More grownup.

 Not to mention its unmatched vibrancy entranced so many it sometimes created the impression that I was a walking enchantress.
 Even travelers from abroad – Ilinians more than Deminians – would gawk while riding past on their horses.
 Warriors would do double-takes, one even staring so long he ran into his comrade’s horse while his friend was tethering him.

 Supposedly only the Ilinian overlord and his daughter had hair of such a blazing-rich coppery red, but having met neither, I could hardly vouch with any certainty that mine matched theirs.
-Truth to tell, I knew next to naught of the royals, only unfounded rumors that meandered far to the south of the capital to my home village: reports of a cruel princess and her common-born, power-hungry lover; of the young queen, the overlord’s new wife, hoping for an heir to replace the overlord’s malicious only child; and of the overlord himself, obsessively in love with his queen and laying at her feet all the indulgences and extravagances that a lady desired.
+Truth to tell, I knew next to naught of the royals, only unfounded rumors that meandered far to the south of the capital to my home village: reports of a cruel princess and her common-born, power-hungry lover; of the young queen, the overlord’s new wife, hoping for an heir to replace the overlord’s malicious only grown child; and of the overlord himself, obsessively in love with his queen and strewing at her feet all the indulgences and extravagances that the lady desired.

 Now this vendor eyed my hair as if that was the secret he knew, believing me an illicit Ilinian princess disguised as an ordinary Ilinian girl traipsing about this Deminian market.

 Well, let him think it.
 I could preen as well as our cruel princess, for sure.